dailystudio/devbricks/README.md

 - **Consistent** : DevBricks includes unified logging system, database accessing, UI elements and styles.
 This make all of your applications has consistency at primary impression.

 ## Quick Setup
-To use DevBircks Library, follow these steps.
+To use DevBricks Library, follow these steps.

 ### Step 1: Include the Library
 **Maven dependency:**